Adalberto Santiago: Career

 Adalberto did his own version of salsa romántica on Sex Symbol, with production, arrangements, musical direction and piano by Isidro Infante.
 This album produced one of Santiago's biggest solo hit songs "La Noche Mas Linda Del Mundo".
 In 1990, he again performed "Alma Con Alma", this time arranged by Infante in a salsa romántica style for Louie Ramírez's second album entitled Louie Ramírez y Sus Amigos.

 Santiago has written songs for a number of the albums on which he has appeared, both as lead singer and solo artist, and provided compositions for other artists to record, such as Joe Cuba.
 He has appeared in Robin Williams's movie Moscow on the Hudson, and provided music for Al Pacino's Carlito's Way as well as appearing as himself in the film Our Latin Thing and the Academy Award winning documentary Summer Of Soul.

 Adalberto, now in his 80s, continues to record and perform in the US, Europe, and South America.
 In 2022 he recorded a Trap / Reggaeton style song "Quitate" with noted rappers Jon Z and Ñengo Flow.
-His discography is at 100 and counting.
-He is celebrating more than 60+ years as a professional musician.
+His discography is at over 100 and counting.
+He is celebrating more than 70 years as a professional musician.
 He resides in his native Puerto Rico and in New York City.
 His nephews Johnny Rivera and Tony Vega are also notable salsa singers.